Privacy Policy

 7. Data Retention

-We retain personal data only as long as necessary to:
+We retain personal data only as long as necessary to fulfill the purposes described in this Privacy Policy, including:

 8. Your Privacy Rights